RENOIR - A Dataset for Real Low-Light Image Noise Reduction: Acquisition of Natural Image Pairs

 Each of the other images of the same scene is at the same time reduced to 8-bit and aligned to the 8-bit reference image by finding a linear mapping specified by parameter $\alpha$ such that if $I$ is the 16-bit image, the 8-bit aligned image is obtained from $\alpha I$ after its values larger than 255 or less than 0 are truncated.
 For better accuracy, instead of working with the two images $I$ and $R$, we use blurred versions $\tilde I$ and $\tilde R$ obtained by convolution with a Gaussian kernel with $\sigma=5$ to estimate the intensity alignment parameter $\alpha$.
 This way the level of noise is reduced.
 To avoid biases obtained near intensity discontinuities, the alignment parameter is computed based on the low gradient pixels $M=\{i, |\nabla \tilde R(i)|<1\}$.

 The parameter $\alpha$ is found to minimize

 This is done by coordinate optimization using the Golden section search in one dimension \cite{press2007numerical} optimizing on $\alpha$ until convergence.
 The parameter $\alpha$ obtained for the mapping is robust to outliers.

-Figure \ref{fig:pixelcorrespondence} shows an example of the mapping between the pixels $M$ of $\tilde I$ and $\tilde R$ .
-We obtained plots like Figure \ref{fig:pixelcorrespondence} for all the images in the dataset as a way of diagnosing any misalignment or nonlinear correspondence between clean and noisy images.
-Note that in Figure \ref{fig:pixelcorrespondence} the middle and right plots show the pixel to pixel difference per intensity.
+In Figure \ref{fig:pixelcorrespondence}, left is shown an example of the correspondence between the pixels of the 8-bit reference image $R$ and the RAW noisy image $I$ of the same scene, with the alignment line parameterized by $\alpha$ superimposed.
+The alignment of the obtained 8-bit image $I$ with the 8-bit reference can be diagnosed by plotting the intensity difference $\tilde I-\tilde R$ (blurred versions) vs the reference intensity $\tilde R$.
+This is shown in Figure \ref{fig:pixelcorrespondence}, middle for the noisy image and Figure \ref{fig:pixelcorrespondence}, right for the clean image.
+We obtained plots like Figure \ref{fig:pixelcorrespondence} for all the images in the dataset as a way of diagnosing any misalignment or nonlinear correspondence between the reference image and the corresponding noisy or clean images.
 The dark dashed horizontal line in the middle and right plots are 95\% noise bounds for clean images with at least PSNR = 35.
 Figure \ref{fig:alignment} shows an example of the green channel for a particular image in the dataset before and after alignment is performed.